kadirariklar/game-2048-for-k8s/README.md

 ## <span style="color:#15993F">Prerequisites </span> 📋

-Before starting, make sure you have the following installed on your machine:
+Before starting, make sure you have **administrator/root privileges** on your operating system, as some commands (like Docker setup or KIND node creation) may require elevated permissions.

+You will also need the following tools installed:

 - **Docker** – to run KIND nodes and build the Docker image.
 (Docker Desktop can be used.)
 - **KIND** – to create a local Kubernetes cluster.